microsoft/Quantum/samples/qir/oracle-generator/README.md

 ## Prerequisites

-You need an installation of LLVM 11, the clang compiler in a version that supports C++ 17, and .NET 5.0.
+You need an installation of LLVM 11, CMake, and the clang compiler in a version that supports C++ 17.

 ## Sample overview